 Grab it, cried the child, pointing up at the full moon- Issa

-Tonight, a substantial portion of the world's population will will in waves collectively turn their eyes up toward the moon.
+On Sunday night, a substantial portion of the world's population will in waves collectively turn their eyes up toward the moon.
 Yes, the Mid-Autumn Festival 中秋節 is upon us again.

 The appreciation of the mid-autumn moon is a custom dating back at least to Han dynasty China-- probably even earlier.Indeed, for at least 2000 years now, it has been the full moon of the Eighth Month (approximately present-day September) which has been considered the most beautiful moon of the year.

-In Japan, the custom of moon-viewing was adopted from China during the early Heian times and fantastic moon-viewing parties were a celebrated part of court life from these early times.
-The aristocrats would drink plenty of rice wine and floating lazily on their dragon boats, they would drift around man-made ponds as they gazed at the moon (perhaps composing poetry and snacking on mooncakes).
+In Japan, the custom of moon-viewing was adopted from China during the early Heian times and fantastic moon-viewing parties were a celebrated part of court life from these early times, where aristocrats would drink plenty of rice wine-- and floating lazily on their dragon boats, would drift around man-made ponds gazing at the moon (some perhaps composing poetry and snacking on mooncakes).

 K-sensei-- who also loves this time of year-- sent me an essay he had written the other day for a local newspaper in which he writes,